vito8916/vito8916/README.md

-## Hello, I’m Victor Alvarado - a software engineer from Honduras
+## Hello, I’m Victor Alvarado - a software engineer from Honduras (10+ years of experience)
 I’ve been deeply invested in computers and technology since I was in high school.
 What used to be just a hobby turned into my field of study, then into my career.

-At present, I work as a **Full-Stack** engineer and try to build easy-to-use and visually simple but attractive interfaces for the web.
-My tools of the trade include **modern JavaScript, CSS, and semantic HTML** as posible for the **Front-End**. **PHP** and **Node.JS** for the **Back-End**.
+At present, I work as a **Full-Stack** software engineer and try to build easy-to-use and visually simple but attractive interfaces for the web.
+My tools of the trade include **React, Next.js, Asttro Build, TypeScript, and more** as posible for the **Front-End**. **PHP** and **Node.JS** for the **Back-End**.
 I like to actively participate in the full product lifecycle—from early concept, through technical design, to delivering and maintaining the finished product.

 # ☎️ Contact information